 Recommended Technology Requirements

-The MS in MAS (Management and Administrative sciences) degree focuses on the description and explanation of how people behave in organizations.
+The MS Management science (MS MAS) degree focuses on the description and explanation of how people behave in organizations.
 The curriculum closes the gap between what is known about why individuals and groups behave as they do and how they can be influenced for performance and developmental purposes.

 The program is delivered online using both recordings and live web conferencing to create a more successful learning experience.
 This allows students to attend The University of Texas at Dallas no matter where they are in the world.